 I think you’re ready to do this on your own!
-As you start writing your resumes summary remember these three key things:
+As you start writing your resumes intro remember these three key things:

 - Ditch the Resume Objective: The employer knows you want to make a career change and that you want this job or one like it.
 You don’t need to use up space to tell them that on your resume.

 - Read the Qualifications: What skills is this employer looking for?
 What type of candidate is going to come in and solve their problem?

 - Focus on Your Top 3 Relevant Skills: Your resume summary should only be about three sentences, focus on your top three relevant skills.